World-Connection/Microservices/postulation-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'pe.edu.upc.suscription-service' is invalid and this project uses 'pe.edu.upc.paymentservice' instead.
+* The original package name 'pe.edu.upc.suscription-service' is invalid and this project uses 'pe.edu.upc.subscriptionservice' instead.

 # Getting Started